 A. My particular group with our 2016 Bingham Fellows class was called Louisville Active.
 Our goal is to create a healthier Louisville through a culture of active lifestyles.
 We have become a formal committee of the Louisville Sports Commission, and have been meeting monthly since the conclusion of our class.
 We have been involved in several projects, including the very successful Corporate Games, and intend to implement an awareness campaign about the health benefits of physical activity and become involved in other community initiatives related to activity and health.

 Q. Are you still connected to any of your Bingham Fellows classmates?
 How valuable are the relationships you built as a Bingham Fellow?

 A. The relationships from my Bingham Fellows class of 2016 are still very strong, especially with our Louisville Active Group, as we continue to work on our stated project.

-Q. Any advice for leaders thinking about applying for this year’s Bingham Fellows class with the topic: “It Takes a Village: Mobilizing community for student achievement”?
+Q. Any advice for leaders selected to this year’s Bingham Fellows class with the topic: “It Takes a Village: Mobilizing community for student success”?

 A. My advice: If you are passionate about the topic, and willing to devote the time to the class, the experience will be enlightening, fulfilling, FUN, and have the potential to make significant changes in our community.